 - Immersion Blender.
 No more messy transfer to the blender.

 - Pie Crust Shield.
-Protects your pie crust from over-browning and burning.
+Protects your sweet potato pie crust from over-browning and burning.

 - Ceramic Pie Dish.
-This would look beautiful on a holiday table!
+This would look beautiful served on a table!

-Final note: not sure if you were wondering (but I hope that you were): yes, yes this pie is fantastic leftover at breakfast…if your guests leave you with any leftovers anyway!
+Final note: not sure if you were wondering (but I hope that you were): yes, yes this pie is fantastic leftover at breakfast…if you have any leftovers!

 For the Filling: